-The scoring functions are available to use in any SQL expression and to use, typically, wherever Teradata built-in functions are used.
-For an example, see "Publishing the Scoring Model Files" on page 19.
+The scoring functions are available to use in any SQL expression in the same way that Teradata built-in functions are used.
+For an example, see "Model Publishing Example" on page 25.

 There are four ways to see the scoring functions that are created: